 Comparing lenders can seem like a daunting task; there are a plethora of lenders that all offer similar products and interest rates.
 However, finding the right lender for you doesn’t have to be a time-consuming and difficult process.

-There are websites that do all the back-end work for you and list the ‘best’ lenders as per their methodologies and ranking systems.
-They’ll often list the lender and loan details, so you don’t have to dig through every lender’s terms and conditions document.
+Some websites do all the back-end work for you and list the ‘best’ lenders per their methodologies and ranking systems.
+They’ll often list the lender and loan details, so you don’t have to dig through the document of every lender’s terms and conditions.